stevehjohn/MarkdownTools/src/MarkdownTools.Parser.Tests/TestFiles/Inputs/WIP.md

 | 1, 1 | 1, 2 | 1, 3 | 1, 4 |
 | 2, 1 | 2, 2 | 2, 3 | 2, 4 |

+- An unordered list item
++ And another
+* Also another